MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 while entering beginning balances or while making adjustments within the series.

-When you’re ready to begin posting routine transactions, be sure to return to the Posting Setup window and mark the option if you want transactions to be available for posting in General Ledger.
+When you're ready to begin posting routine transactions, be sure to return to the Posting Setup window and mark the option if you want transactions to be available for posting in General Ledger.